|Nutritional Guidelines (per serving)|

-I have added a little Chorizo into this recipe for flavor, but if you want a veggie version, leave it out.
+We have added a little Chorizo into this recipe for flavor, but if you want a veggie version, leave it out.
 How about a little leftover sausage, shredded beef from the roast instead?
 Versatility is the order of the day here, use whatever you have; you will only be limited by your imagination.

 Using leftovers, the size of your dish is dependent on how many you have.

-- 225g / ½ lb carrots (scrubbed and cut into large chunks)
+- 225g / 1/2 lb carrots (scrubbed and cut into large chunks)

-- 4 tbsp olive oil
+- 4 tablespoon olive oil

-- 1 tbsp butter
+- 1 tablespoon butter

-- 225g / ½ lb savoy cabbage (finely shredded)
+- 225g / 1/2 lb savoy cabbage (finely shredded)

-- 4 tbsp peas
+- 4 tablespoons frozen peas

-- ½ red onion (very finely sliced)
+- 1/2 red onion (very finely sliced)

-- 4 eggs (fresh, free range)
+- 4 eggs (fresh, free-ranges)

 - Salt and freshly ground black pepper